-The project team organized a series of five (5) public focus group meetings with Forward Assist, Local Veterans, Veterans of Foreign Wars, Youth Advisory Committee, Tualatin Parks & Art Advisory, and two (2) on-site open houses.
-These meetings and open houses were advertised through the City of Tualatin website, flyers, displaying information and promotional material in the of the City of Tualatin Library display case, a series of email blasts, local newspapers, and social media posts.
+The project team organized a series of five (5) public focus group meetings with Forward Assist, Local Veterans, Veterans of Foreign Wars, Youth Advisory Committee, and Tualatin Parks & Art Advisory Committees, and two (2) onsite open houses.
+These meetings and open houses were advertised through the City of Tualatin website, flyers, the City of Tualatin Library display case, a series of email blasts, local newspapers, and social media posts.
 Other outreach efforts included:

 - + (2) Public surveys

 - + (2) Project websites

 - + Promotion by the City of Tualatin

 - + Promotion by consultant team

 - + Materials translated in Spanish

-- Pamplin Media News Releases communicating progress of the project
+- + Newspaper Articles